 Verizon vice president of product management and development, Vickie Lonker, explains that SDI is an addition to the company's services that can deliver performance at the edge.

-“Think about how many devices are connected to data centres, the amount of data generated, and then multiply that when 5G becomes ubiquitous.
-Enabling enterprises to virtually connect to Verizon’s private IP services by coupling our technology with the proven ECX Fabric makes it easy to provision and manage data-intensive network traffic in real time, lifting a key barrier to digital transformation,” says Lonker.
+“Think about how many devices are connected to data centers, the amount of data generated, and then multiply that when 5G becomes ubiquitous.
+Enabling enterprises to virtually connect to Verizon's private IP services by coupling our technology with the proven ECX Fabric makes it easy to provision and manage data-intensive network traffic in real time, lifting a key barrier to digital transformation,” says Lonker.